Qincheng-Sheng/Raspberry-Pi-Remote-Video-Transmission-by-Socket/README.md

 # Raspi-video-to-PC
-Transmit the real time picture to PC by picamera
+Transmit the real time picture to PC by picamera.

 # Instructions
 1. Enable your picamera
 2. Check your pc IP and replace client.py #17-line with your IP
 3. Check your picamera device number and replace client.py #11-line with your dev number
 4. Run serve.py first and then run client.py